restic/restic/doc/REST_backend.md

 an error is returned.
 If the repo already exists, the HTTP error "409 Conflict" is returned.

+## DELETE {path}

+Deletes the repository on the server side.
+The server responds with "200 OK" if the repository was successfully removed.
+If this function is not implemented the server returns "501 Not Implemented", if this it is denied by the server it returns "403 Forbidden".

 ## HEAD {path}/config

 Returns "200 OK" if the repository has a configuration,